-The Poetry Project and City Lights co-present a New York launch for the essential prose writings of iconic New York School poets.
-With readings from co-editors Alice Notley, Nick Sturm, Anselm Berrigan, and Edmund Berrigan, as well as Garrett Caples, Johnny Stanton, Kay Gabriel, Greg Masters, Alina Pleskova, Alexis Almeida, Eileen Myles, Andrei Codrescu, and Anne Waldman.
+The Poetry Project and City Lights co-present a New York launch for the essential prose writings of an iconic New York School poet.
+With readings from co-editors Alice Notley, Nick Sturm, Anselm Berrigan, and Edmund Berrigan, as well as Garrett Caples, Johnny Stanton, Kay Gabriel, Greg Masters, Alina Pleskova, Alexis Almeida, Eileen Myles, Andrei Codrescu, Richard Hell, John Godfrey, Harris Schiff, Simon Pettet, and Anne Waldman.

 “Get the Money!” was Ted Berrigan’s mantra for the paid writing gigs he took on in support of his career as a poet.
 This long-awaited collection of his essential prose draws upon the many essays, reviews, introductions, and other texts he produced for hire, as well as material from his journals, travelogues, and assorted, unclassifiable creative texts.
 Get the Money! documents Berrigan’s innovative poetics and techniques, as well as the creative milieu of poets–centered around New York’s Poetry Project–for whom he served as both nurturer and catalyst.
 Highlights include his journals from the ’60s, depicting his early poetic discoveries and bohemian activities in New York; the previously unpublished “Some Notes About ‘C, ‘” an account of his mimeo magazine that serves as a de facto memoir of the early days of the second-generation New York School; a moving and prescient obituary, “Frank O’Hara Dead at 40”; book “reviews” consisting of poems entirely collaged from lines in the book; art reviews of friends and collaborators like Joe Brainard, George Schneeman, and Jane Freilicher; and his notorious “Interviews” with John Cage and John Ashbery, both of which were completely fabricated.
 Get the Money! provides a view into the development of Berrigan’s aesthetics in real time, as he captures the heady excitement of the era and champions the poets and artists he loves.